ryanvmenezes/cutthecheck/README.md

 $ pip install -r requirements
 ```

 This app populates a small sqlite database.
-Fire it up.
+It will be created with all the necessary database tables like so:

 ```bash
 $ python manage.py migrate
 ```

-Then run the loader, which shoves data from Spotrac.com and the league into the database.
+Then run the loader, which shoves data on rosters from the league (using the Yahoo API) and cap hits from Spotrac.com (using a BeautifulSoup scraper) into the database.
+To be able to read from the Yahoo API, you must have `keyfile.txt` and `tokenfile.txt` in the repo folder.

 ```bash
 $ python manage.py load_all